Patrick-Ohlson/SpaBoii/README.md

 https://community.home-assistant.io/t/jacuzzi-arctic-spas-api/464596

-It now has its own thread
+It might get it's own thread

-Todo

 ## Preface

 This is boilerplate code for accessing Arctic Spa's and derivatives with python 3.8

+Feel free to test it with your own spa, it should at this stage only provide info, so it should be fairly safe to use

 ## Requirements
 Python 3.8 (or above)